 Introduces the student to various General Motors automotive engines and related components, their operations, service and repair procedures.
-Labs include practical hands-on exercises on GM engines relating to their operation, service and repair as well as related engine systems: cooling, lubrication, exhaust, etc. Students will also perform engine evaluation, removal and installation, Prerequisites: AUT 221 and AUT 231 and AUT 294.
+Labs include practical hands-on exercises on GM engines relating to their operation, service and repair as well as related engine systems: cooling, lubrication, exhaust, etc. Students will also perform engine evaluation, removal and installation.
+Prerequisites: AUT 221 and AUT 231 and AUT 294.
 Co-requisites: AUT 281 and AUT 295.

-AUT 221 - GM Automotive Transmissions(4:3:3) This course introduces the student to GM automotive drive train components, operations and service procedures.
+AUT 221 - GM Automotive Transmissions.....(4:3:3)

+This course introduces the student to GM automotive drive train components, operations and service procedures.
 Labs include service, removal and replacement of automatic transmission and transaxle.
 Prerequisites: AUT 171 and AUT 193 Co-requisites: AUT 231 and AUT 294

-AUT 223 - Co-Op Work Experience II(4:0:20) This course allows the students to work in the automotive/light truck service field, reinforcing second year classroom and laboratory instruction.
-At the student's sponsoring service facility the student's newly acquired diagnostic skills and repair knowledge are utilized in a hands-on application manner.
+AUT 223 - Work Experience II.....(3:0:9)

+This course requires students to work in the automotive/ light truck service field, to reinforce second-year classroom and laboratory instruction.
+Diagnostic skills and repair knowledge are applied in a sponsoring service facility.
 Prerequisites: AUT 123

-AUT 231 - GM Manual Transmissions(4:3:3) This course introduces the student to GM automotive drive train components, operations and service procedures.
-Labs include service, removal and replacement of manual transmission, drive shaft, differential, transaxle.
-Prerequisites: AUT 171 and AUT 193 Co-requisites: AUT 221 and AUT 294
+AUT 231 - GM Manual Transmissions.....(4:3:3)

+This course introduces the student to GM automotive drive train components, operations and service procedures.
+Labs include service, removal and replacement of manual transmission, drive shaft, differential, transaxle, Prerequisites; AUT 171 and AUT 193 Co-requisites: AUT 221 and AUT 294

-AUT 253 - Automotive Practicum II(4:0:12) In this course, the students will work in the automotive/light truck service field, reinforcing second year classroom and laboratory instruction.
+AUT 253 - Automotive Practicum II(4:0:12)

+In this course, the students will work in the automotive/light truck service field, reinforcing second year classroom and laboratory instruction.
 At the student's sponsoring service facility, student's newly acquired diagnostic skills and repair knowledge are utilized in a hands-on application manner.
-Prerequisites: (AUT 123 or AUT 153) and AUT 202 and AUT 203 and AUT 205 and AUT 208.
+Prerequisites: AUT 208